akinuri/this-pc/README.md

 ## Locations

+Some significant locations on Windows.

-Locations can be edited using the `locations.txt` file.
+List items can be edited using the `locations.txt` file.

-Double clicking on an item in the list opens the location in the Explorer.
+Double clicking on an item opens the location in the Explorer.

 ## Summary

 An overview info of the device/system.

-Items can be edited using the `summary.txt` file.
+List items can be edited using the `summary.txt` file.

+Grouping is optional and arbitrary.